 5. Start Excel without an empty workbook

 If you prefer to avoid the empty workbook being created when Excel starts up, you can do so by editing the command line used to start Excel.

 See Starting Excel without an Empty Workbook for more details.

 6. Change the number of sheets for new workbooks

-Excel 2016 automatically creates one worksheet in each new workbook, but you can force it to create as many worksheets as you need.
+Excel for Microsoft 365 automatically creates one worksheet in each new workbook, but you can force it to create as many worksheets as you need.

 See How to change the number of sheets for new workbooks for more details.